Read Time: 8 minutes

 The presence of both testosterone and estrogen is crucial for male and female health.
 Excess estrogen in women can cause fatigue, anxiety, restless sleep, and decreased libido.
 In men, high estrogen can cause infertility, erectile dysfunction, and growth of their breast tissues, which is called gynecomastia (19).

-Wild pine pollen may help balance depleted testosterone or excess estrogen.
+Pine pollen may help balance depleted testosterone or excess estrogen.
 This is because pine pollen contains DHEA, testosterone, and the androgen stimulants androsterone and epitestosterone (13).

 DHEA is one of the key players in the hormone system because the body converts DHEA into either testosterone or estrogen, depending on what the body needs.
 Thus, the DHEA in pine pollen can support hormonal balance, whether the body is craving more testosterone or more estrogen.